 The Qholaqhoe Mountain area consists of many small, far flung villages.
 Many of the students walk miles, and hours, to school each day.
 A few students stay for the school week in small stone buildings near the school.
 School is released early on Fridays so they can make the long trek home for the weekend to help with family chores.

-The purpose of QMC’s scholarship program is to provide scholarship assistance to hard working students so that they can stay in school and graduate with a high school diploma.
+The purpose of our Qholaqhoe High School program is to provide scholarship assistance to hard working students who have no financial support, so that they can attend school and graduate with a high school diploma.

 Sponsors pay $250 per year, which covers tuition and testing fees.
-We currently have 67 scholarship students.
-Sponsors and students share letters and photographs four times per year.
+We currently have 63 scholarship students, in Forms A (8th grade) through Form E. Sponsors and students get to know each other through the sharing of letters and photographs four times a school year.
+Many sponsors stay with their student throughout the entire high school experience.

-There is an expectation that the students will work hard at all of their courses and do well on their exams.
-If a child does not attend school regularly and the teachers feel she/he is not doing their best work, they are placed on probation.
-If their performance does not improve, the staff may remove them from the scholarship program.
-A new student is chosen for the sponsor.
+There is an expectation that the students work hard at all of their courses and do well on their exams.
+If a child does not attend school regularly, and the teachers feel that she/he is not doing their best work, they are placed on probation.
+If their performance does not improve, they may be removed from the scholarship program.
+A new student is then chosen for the sponsor.

-The most important piece of this sponsorship is that the students realize that someone, thousands of miles across the ocean, is encouraging them to receive an education.
-This caring and support provides the type of hope these students desperately need.
+An important piece of a sponsorship is that the students realize that someone, thousands of miles across the ocean, is encouraging them to receive an education.
+This caring and support provides the type of hope these students, and their families, desperately need.

 The scholarships have provided relief to parents who struggle to give their children the opportunity of an education, and they are justifiably very proud to have had their children selected for the program.
 Parents or guardians attend school meetings and are encouraged to allow their child extra time for studying and coming to school on Saturdays for extra help.